 Thousands of chin augmentation surgeries are performed every year.
 A chin implant adjusts the contours and increases the dimensions of the chin, which will correct an underdeveloped or receding chin.
 Beautiful aesthetic results can be achieved with chin implants.

 A patient’s bite or dental occlusion is not impacted by the placement of a chin implant.
 On the other hand, if the teeth and bite have significant malocclusion, a more extensive procedure other than a simple chin implant surgery may be advisable.

-Dr. Delgado has extensive experience with chin implant surgeries.
+Dr. Miguel Delgado—our board-certified plastic surgeon—has extensive experience with chin implant surgeries.
 This background allows him to provide informative consultations, explaining the various surgical options and reviewing the wide selection of implants available.